Christmas in Italy 15+Traditions, Weather Tips & Festive Itineraries

 Best Places to Celebrate New Year’s Eve in Italy

-Rome — Iconic & High-Energy
+Rome Iconic

 Rome hosts massive celebrations in areas like Circus Maximus, with concerts, DJs, and fireworks.
 Expect huge crowds, electric energy, and unforgettable midnight views among ancient landmarks.